RusticVoid/LuaComputer/README.md

 9. exit    - exits the program <br>

 ### Op Codes
-there are 5 op codes as of right now
+there are 5 opcodes as of right now

 1. jmp   - Jumps to a location in memory <br>
 ```